-Large Scale Cross Category Analysis of Consumer Review Content on Sales Conversion Leveraging Deep Learning
+Large-Scale Cross-Category Analysis of Consumer Review Content and Sales Conversion Leveraging Deep Learning

 Date Written: May 24, 2017

-Keywords: Consumer Purchase Journey, Product Reviews, Review Content, Deep Learning
+Keywords: Consumer Purchase Journey, Product Reviews, Review Content, Deep Learn- ing, Content Engineering, Economic Impact of Text

 Suggested Citation: Suggested Citation